In progress – view active session

 Submissions to this conference must include:

 Advanced optical-molecular imaging applied to surgical guidance has emerged over the last decade as a major sector of Biomedical Optics with a growing impact and increasing numbers of clinical devices and procedures.
 Molecular-guided surgery relies on imaging specific markers in vivo, whether exogenous (e.g. fluorescence) or endogenous (e.g. hemoglobin), and allows healthcare practitioners to visualize features and function of tissue, in addition to the standard anatomical structures.
-This field requires a broad range of expertise including instrumentation, chemistry, biology, physics, tracer kinetics and clinical translation.
+This field requires a broad range of expertise including instrumentation, chemistry, biology, physics, tracer kinetics, and clinical translation.

 The number of investigators working in this specific field has grown from just a few individuals to hundreds of research groups today.
-This new conference aims to consoildate related work into one forum with the goals of pooling expertise and allowing the community to follow and contribute to the field's progress while offering strong potential for discussions and collaborations.
+This conference aims to consolidate related work into one forum with the goals of pooling expertise and allowing the community to follow and contribute to the field's progress while offering strong potential for discussions and collaborations.

 Submissions are solicited in the following and related areas: